pierre-rouleau/usrhome/readme.rst

 .. figure:: res/zsh-prompt-01.png

-What is shown above corresponds to USRHOME default prompt.
+What is shown above corresponds to USRHOME default prompt (model 1).
 USRHOME supports other prompts, selected by the value of the optional USRHOME_PROMPT_MODEL environment variable that holds a prompt model value.

+Prompt model 2 provides the following features:

+- The prompt spans 2 lines:

+  - The first line shows:

+    - exit code of the last executed command,
+    - current time in 24-hour format,
+    - shell nesting level prefixed with a 'L',
+    - optional user name '@' host name,
+    - A colon followed by the complete path of the current working directory.
+    - If the current directory is part of a Git or Mercurial repository, the prompt shows 2 spaces followed by:

+      - 'git:' for Git repository and 'hg:' for Mercurial repository,
+      - the VCS branch name in parenthesis
+      - the VCS repository name.

+  - The second line shows:

+    - The '%'  character (or '#' when current user has *sudo* privilege) followed with a single space preceding where the typed commend is shown.
-- The value for the default prompt is 1 (but it's also the model selected if the variable is not defined).
+    - If the shell is not running inside Emacs, the right prompt is also shown with the following information:

-- A value of 2 selects a prompt that spans 2 lines and always displays the complete path of the current directory, along with any available VCS info on the left side of the first line.
-The second line starts with ``%`` or `#`` followed by a single space.
+      - If the exit code of the last error is not 0, the exit code followed by a red '⨯' character.
+      - If the shell has sub-process jobs, the number of jobs is shown, followed by a yellow '⚙' character.

 Here's an example when the prompt model 2 is selected by user configuration and the user dynamically changes it inside the shell.